Shakespeare on Stage

-In this new program, directed by award-winning professor Bruce Levitt, you'll explore how staging Shakespeare can deepen your understanding—and enjoyment—of these influential works of art.
+In this program, led by award-winning professor Bruce Levitt, you'll explore how clues to the acting and staging of Shakespeare's plays are embedded in the texts themselves.
+Understanding these hidden directions through a close reading of the texts can deepen your understanding—and enjoyment—of these influential works of art.
 Along the way, you'll also develop and improve the critical thinking and writing skills so essential for college success.

 Looking at Macbeth, Romeo and Juliet, Richard III, Measure for Measure, Love's Labour's Lost, King Lear, Hamlet, and The Merchant of Venice, you'll analyze the transformation of two-dimensional scripts into three-dimensional productions.
 You'll see what the script tells the director about the characters and action of the play, information that may not have been obvious at first read.

 You'll consider various traditional and modern approaches to these plays and examine how the texts reflect their social, political, and literary inspirations.
 And you'll investigate Shakespeare's ability to express the deepest and most complex feelings and human concerns: the individual's place in the universe, in relation to others, and in relation to the socio-political system that he or she inhabits.